top of page

 I know.
 I know...

-Unpopular opinion to share depending on my audience, but the way I see it, and most importantly, the way I've experienced it, spotlights just how accurate that it.
+Unpopular opinion to share depending on my audience, but the way I see it, and most importantly, the way I've experienced it, spotlights just how accurate it is.

 Sometimes you have to slow down in the beginning to win the race in the end.
-If you've worked with me or followed my blog posts, listened to me speak publicly, or just been around me, it's likely you've heard me reference Going Back to the Basics more tha n once.
-And I still stand by that.
+If you've worked with me or followed my blog, listened to me speak publicly, or just been around me, it's likely you've heard me reference Going Back to the Basics more than once.
+I still stand by that.
 Slowing down temporarily is doing exactly that.
 If your goal is to hire just to hire, fine.
-Just go ahead wing it and do it fast with abandon.
-If your goal is to hire the best sustainably, effeciently while increasing positive financial outcomes, slow down upfront and make sure to get it right from the get.
+Just go ahead, wing it, and do it fast with abandon.
+If your goal is to hire the best sustainably and efficiently while increasing positive financial outcomes, slow down upfront and make sure to get it right from the get-go.
+It sure makes it easier to pivot when need be when everyone is on the same page and headed in the same direction.

 Sounds easy, right?
-For some of us it's really become so.
-However, it only becomes that way with training, alignment, trust and committment.
+For some of us, it's really become so.
+However, it only becomes that way with training, alignment, trust, and commitment.

 Everyone wants to hire fast, but let's all be real.
-If hiring fast means turnover rate(s) increase, you're just kidding yourself thinking you're fast.
+If hiring fast means turnover rates increase, you're just kidding yourself thinking you're fast.
 You're not hiring fast at all.
 You're hiring ineffectively and ultimately taking longer to hire the right person for the role(s).
-Not to mention, likely negatively impacting employee moral and experience.
+Not to mention, likely negatively impacting employee morale and experience.

 Motivation Comes From Alignment, Not Pressure